 The Collegiate Recovery Community at the University of North Carolina at Charlotte provides a nurturing, affirming environment in which students recovering from addictive disorders can successfully pursue academic, personal and professional goals for the purpose of enhancing their quality of life and becoming productive members of society.

-The Collegiate Recovery Community (CRC) at UNC Charlotte supports students recovering from addictions.
+The Collegiate Recovery Community (CRC) supports students recovering from addictions.
 We offer programming, resources, and activities that provide a pathway to both recovery and academic achievement.
-Our goal is to provide educational opportunities alongside recovery support to ensure that students do not have to sacrifice one for the other.
-The CRC can offer a “typical” college experience for students in recovery apart from the culture of drinking or use that is present on today's university campuses.
+The CRC can offer a “typical” college experience for students in recovery apart from the culture of drinking or use that may be present on many college campuses.

 The Collegiate Recovery program offers dedicated staff to support students' recovery, a lounge space for CRC members, scholarship opportunities, 12-step meetings and SMART recovery, educational and social events, recovery-related trips, assistance in finder sober housing, opportunities to create fun and meaningful memories with other students and members of the campus community, and so much more.

 For more information about the Collegiate Recovery Community,